juxor/afaq/markdown/secH2.md

 who elected them desire).
 This way people directly govern themselves and control their own lives, allowing those affected by a decision to have a say in it and so they manage their own affairs directly and without hierarchy.
-Rather than imply an "individualism"_ which denies the importance of association and the freedom it can generate, anarchism implies an opposition to hierarchy in all its forms and the support free association of equals.
+Rather than imply an "individualism" which denies the importance of association and the freedom it can generate, anarchism implies an opposition to hierarchy in all its forms and support for the free association of equals.
 In other words, anarchism can generally be taken to mean support for self- government or self-management, both by individuals and by groups.

 In summary, anarchist support for individual liberty incurs a similar support